rfael0cm/RTIGER/README.md

 |5|AltA|char|Alternate allele|
 |6|AltF|int(>=0)|Number of reads with alternate allele|

 Ther order of the columns is **EXTREMELY IMPORTANT**.
 RTIGER ensures that the data type of each column is the correct.
 But the interpretation of **references allele** and **alternate allele** is completely arbitrary and it is the user who defines them.
-Moreover, the chromosome and position is crucila to run our algorithm since we group together consecutive SNPs from the same chromosome.
+Moreover, the chromosome and position is crucial to run our algorithm since we group together consecutive SNPs from the same chromosome.

 The SNPs can be identified using any generic SNP identification pipeline.
 For example look this [method](https://www.ebi.ac.uk/sites/ebi.ac.uk/files/content.ebi.ac.uk/materials/2014/140217_AgriOmics/dan_bolser_snp_calling.pdf.)

 SNPs in repetitive regions should be filtered out.
 Further, as crossing-over usually takes place in syntenic regions between the two genome, for best results, only SNPs in syntenic regions should be selected as markers.
 If whole genome assemblies are present for both genomes, then this can be easily achieved using methods like [SyRI](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1911-0).

+**NOTE 1**: RTIGER assumes that all samples have similar sequencing coverage and, hence, similar distribution of the allele-count values.
+It does not check or normalise for sequencing coverage variation.

+**NOTE 2**: Crossing-over resolution depends on sequenced marker density.
+Low sequencing coverage could result in few informative markers, which in turn could decrease resolution CO prediction.

+**NOTE 3**: RTIGER is designed to be robust against individual outliers, however, the user should check for "bad" markers, i.e. marker positions that are prone to mismapping.
+These markers result in high allele-count at that position.<!--  as well as in a high, artificial agreement in this position across samples. -->